samsquire/ideas4/README.md

 If I use [Rockset Converged Indexing](https://rockset.com/blog/converged-indexing-the-secret-sauce-behind-rocksets-fast-queries/) and index by column, value and row I need to store data three times which is storage costly but efficient in terms of retrieval.
 I need some process to keep the data synchronized.

 I propose a simple system that tracks all instances of data and keeps them integrated.
 This would be used between systems and keep then in sync.
 It would also be used within an application server or database architecture.
 It would also have the feature to delay updating items before returning success.
-So indexes can be updated passively.
+So indexes can be updated passively of even asynchronously.

 # 19. Merge database